 The room is of course air conditioned for your summer events and the staff and room manager were organized, very helpful and friendly to the guests and vendors.
 They do have a small ceiling in house system for your speeches as well.

 The Holiday Inn on Howe Street has everything you need for a fun, smaller event.
 The biggest thing to be aware of is the placement of your entertainment for your dancing or karaoke enjoyment.
-As a DJ in Vancouver, I give this venue 4 out of five stars.
+I give this venue 4 out of five stars.